Northrain-cmd/Northrain-cmd/README.md

 - 👋 Hi, I’m @Northrain-cmd
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Ruby and Rails
+- 🌱 I’m currently learning lots of interesting technologies

 <!---
 Northrain-cmd/Northrain-cmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.